-Intervision: the definition and basics
+Intervision: the Basics and downloadable Practical Guide

 What is intervision?
-Teh definition and meaning
+The definition and meaning

 Intervision can also take place on a personal level.
 It can be about dealing with problems at work, problems with an approach, or other types of problems.